ivanNovikau/QSVT_framework/README.md

 For `qsvt`, the angles can be calculated by the following code: https://github.com/qsppack/QSPPACK

 The framework does not create the `.tex` description of the corresponding circuits and subcircuits, but only some `.circuit` files if `flag_circuit true` in the `.qsp` file.
 By default, `flag_circuit false`.
-It is highly recommended to keep `flag_circuit false` since the size of the resulting `.circuit` files for a whole QSVT (QSP) circuit might be of dozens of GB.
+It is highly recommended to keep `flag_circuit false` since the size of the resulting `.circuit` files for a whole QSVT (QSP) circuit might be of dozens of GB, and the writing of the `.circuit` file can slow down the calculations.

 To produce the `.tex` files for the QSVT circuit, one needs to create the `.circuit` files and then use the `qc_circuit` program to create the `.tex` files.